DecodEPFL/DistributedREN/README.md

 ## Usage

-1. Run `main_simulink_3tanks.m` to perform simulations and generate the dataset.
+1. Run `main_data_generator.m` to perform simulations and generate the dataset.

 2. Use the generated dataset (`dataset_sysID_3tanks.mat`) for training and testing the models.

 3. Train the distributed operator using `main_sysid_3tanks.ipynb`.

+4. Test the trained model using `run_model.py` to visualize the results.

 ## License
 This work is licensed under a